 Engine hesitation, can make your vehicle seem like, its bogging down, misfiring or stumbling, when you hit the gas pedal.

-So, when you step on the gas pedal; you will suddenly feel like, the power has been lost in the engine.
+So, when you step on the gas, it will feel like, the power has been lost in the engine.

 Consequently, after the engine hesitation, it goes back to normal.
 But, it may take a second or two to respond.

 So, it is better to understand, the causes of engine hesitation, so you can fix them right away.
 Otherwise, a simple issue can turn into a major one.
 And, that can cost a lot more money to repair, than if you took care of it earlier.